nymtech/nym/documentation/docs/src/clients/socks5-client.md

 The `--id` in the example above is a local identifier so that you can name your clients and keep track of them on your local system; it is **never** transmitted over the network.

 The `--provider` field needs to be filled with the Nym address of a Network Requester that can make network requests on your behalf.
 If you don't want to [run your own](../nodes/network-requester.md) you can select one from the [mixnet explorer](https://explorer.nymtech.net/network-components/service-providers) by copying its `Client ID` and using this as the value of the `--provider` flag.
 Alternatively, you could use [this list](https://harbourmaster.nymtech.net/).

+The `--use-reply-surbs` field denotes whether you wish to send [SURBs](../architecture/traffic-flow.md#private-replies-using-surbs) along with your request.
+It defaults to `false`, we are explicitly setting it as `true`.
+It defaults to `false` for compatibility with older versions of the [Network Requester](../nodes/network-requester.md).

 Since the nodes on this list are the infrastructure for [Nymconnect](https://nymtech.net/developers/quickstart/nymconnect-gui.html) they will support all apps on the [default whitelist](../nodes/network-requester.md#network-requester-whitelist): Keybase, Telegram, Electrum, Blockstream Green, and Helios.